Warning: Late repayment can cause you serious money problems. For help moneyhelper.org.uk | Representative APR 89.9%

 Improve your credit rating

-Regardless of whether your bank is happy to offer you a standard current account or add an arranged overdraft to it, it’s always a good idea to take steps to repair your credit history and improve your credit rating.
-By doing this you will reduce your chances of being declined in the future, make it easier to extend your overdraft, and access different credit products should you ever need them.
+Regardless of whether you can get an overdraft for bad credit, it’s always a good idea to improve your credit score.
+If you’re unable to get an overdraft, this can help improve your chances of being accepted.
+If you can get one, repairing your credit history can reduce your chances of being declined in the future, can also make it easier to extend your overdraft and accesses different credit products if needed.

 Representative 89% APR